playedonline/ruby-style-guide/README.md

     `{` and `}` deserve a bit of clarification, since they are used for block and hash literals, as well as string interpolation.

-    For hash literals two styles are considered acceptable.
-    The first variant is slightly more readable (and arguably more popular in the Ruby community in general).
-The second variant has the advantage of adding visual difference between block and hash literals.
-Whichever one you pick&mdash;apply it consistently.

     ```ruby
     # good - space after { and before }
     { one: 1, two: 2 }

-    # good - no space after { and before }
-    {one: 1, two: 2}
     ```

     With interpolated expressions, there should be no padded-spacing inside the braces.